Rab1na12/cloudsimple-azure-docs/CloudSimpleTroubleshooting/CloudSimplePortal/private-cloud-creation.md

 ---
 title: Access Azure VMware Solution by CloudSimple - Portal
-description: Describes how to access VMware Solution by CloudSimple portal from Azure portal
+description: Describes how to access VMware Solution by CloudSimple portal from Azure portal infoBubbleText="Problems related to deletion of Private Cloud on your CloudSimple service"
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 09/06/2019